 My in-head voice said carefully, “NOO.
 Pehhpperrroooni, pleeese.”
 Yes, by the way, my in-head voice always says please.

-Again she stopped and stared, then proceeded to grab the gross excuse for a sandwich for a third time.
+Again she suspended all motion, stared, then proceeded to grab the gross excuse for a sandwich for a third time.

-I tried a fourth time, my diction garbled by the half chewed potato chunks.
+I tried a fourth time, my diction garbled now by the half-chewed potato chunks.

-“Mam, I really don’t want want the sausage.
+“Mam, I really don’t want the sausage.
 I want-”

 She interrupted and quietly said, “You keep saying sausage.”